mtrebi/Rasterizer/README.md

 * Phong and Blinn-Phong shading given material diffuse and specular textures
 * Normal mapping
 * Simple optimizations
 * A depth-buffer to solve the visibility surface problem

-* A forward and a deferred version of the renderer
+* Two rendering paths: Forward and deferred

+# Rasterization

+Checkout my blog posts about [rasterization](https://gamesandgraphicsdev.blogspot.com.es/2017/02/rasterization-i-overview.html) to understand step by step how it works.

-## Features
+# Features (in detail)

-### Camera and Object transformations
+## Camera and Object transformations

 I've implemented the most basic transformations: rotations and translations.
 To do so, I've used 4x4 homogeneous matrices.
 Homogeneous matrices are very useful to perform affine transformations because they can represent a linear transformation (rotation, scale, skew...) and a translation in a single matrix.